germainelry/TDP-LLM-Chatbot/README.md

 #### Language Detection

 - The chatbot automatically detects the language in which a user is communicating.
+This is achieved via finetuning the LLM on a corpus of linguistic data (i.e capture the nuances of each language).
-This is achieved using natural language processing (NLP) algorithms that analyze the input text and identify the language.
+- Natural language processing (NLP) algorithms analyze the user input query and auto-tags the topic (e.g loans, investing, account creation etc) most relevant to the query for administrative insights and analytics.

 #### Language Switching

 - Users can switch languages during a conversation without restarting the session.
 The chatbot seamlessly transitions to the new language, maintaining the context of the conversation.
-- This is particularly useful in multilingual regions or for users who are comfortable using multiple languages.
+This is particularly useful in multilingual regions or for users who are comfortable using multiple languages.

 #### Fallback Mechanism

-In cases where the chatbot encounters text in a language that is not supported or poorly understood, it will provide a fallback response in a default language (e.g., English), and suggest ways for the user to continue the conversation (e.g., using a different language or contacting support).
+- In cases where the chatbot encounters text in a language that is not supported or poorly understood, it will provide a fallback response in a default language (e.g., English), and suggest ways for the user to continue the conversation (e.g., using a different language or contacting support).

-However, we do acknowledge that inaccurate response and language outputs may occur at times due to limited model training.
+- Acknowledging the possibilities of inaccurate response and language outputs due to limited model training, customers have the ability to escalate or report a response for adminstrative follow-ups.
+Such capabilities establishes an auto-feedback channel to facilitate iterative improvements to the overall service.

-## Dashboard for Monitoring
+## Dashboard for Monitoring and Gauging Chatbot Performance

 ### General Analytics